toolswatch/vFeed/README.md

 [![Compatibility](https://img.shields.io/badge/CVE-Compatible-yellow.svg)](https://cve.mitre.org/compatible/compatible.html#ToolsWatch)
 [![Compatibility](https://img.shields.io/badge/OVAL-Compatible-yellow.svg)](http://oval.mitre.org/adoption/participants.html#ToolsWatch)

-**vFeed API / Database** is a CVE, CWE and OVAL Compatible naming scheme concept that provides extra structured detailed third-party references and technical characteristics for a CVE entry through an extensible XML/JSON schema.
+**vFeed Python Wrapper / Database** is a CVE, CWE and OVAL Compatible naming scheme concept that provides extra structured detailed third-party references and technical characteristics for a CVE entry through an extensible XML/JSON schema.
 It also improves the reliability of CVEs by providing a flexible and comprehensive vocabulary for describing the relationship with other standards and security references.

 vFeed API generates a JSON-based format outputs to describe in detail vulnerabilities.